Stomach torsion in dogs (recognize signs and help)

 If your dog romps around and rolls on the floor right after eating, the stomach will vibrate even more.
 This can quickly lead to gastric torsion.
 So let your pet digest in peace before you play with him again or go for a walk.

 These measures only help to reduce the risk of gastric torsion.
 They can in no way prevent it.
-That is why it is very important to inform yourself beforehand.
-This way you can quickly recognize the signs and take the right action right away.
+That is why it is important to get information beforehand.
+This way you can recognize the signs quickly and take the right action right away.

 Gastric torsion is very serious and should never be underestimated.
 If it is not treated within a few hours, it can become life-threatening for your protégé.